The Power of Prayerful Readings, Even at the Beach

 But handy, small and easy to access at that moment in time and on that day, for just a brief while, it made all the sense in the world.

-The Cameron book was published a week ago.
-I'm sure it will bring comfort and moments of respite, reflection and more to many others as well for some time to come, no matter where they read it, no matter the circumstances.
+The Cameron book was published a couple of years ago now.
+For many other people, I’m sure it has brought much comfort and many moments of respite, reflection and more, no matter where it’s read and no matter what the circumstances.

 “At day’s end, count your blessings,” it also shared.
 “Allow yourself to feel gratitude for the many small things that have gone well.”